-When monitoring indicates the project has met the final performance criteria, OCPWD will notify the resource agencies upon submitting the last annual report.
+When monitoring indicates the project has met the final performance criteria for each site, OCPWD will notify the resource agencies upon submitting the last annual report.
 Before successful mitigation is considered to have been achieved, all native communities established will be self-sustaining without supplemental irrigation for a minimum of two years.